FrankieZzzzz/dictionary-app/README.md

  <img width="500" alt="snapshot for page" src="src/assets/Dictionary.png">
 </p>

-Welcome to my Toronto Weather App, my first React project!
-This app provides you with the latest weather information for any city in the world and offers a delightful user experience.
+This application is designed to provide you with a straightforward and user-friendly way to explore and learn new words.

 ## Features

 - **Search Functionality**: Easily search for explain for any words.
-- **Related Photos**: Cityscape photos sourced from [Unsplash API](https://unsplash.com/).
+- **Related Photos**: Related photos sourced from [Unsplash API](https://unsplash.com/).
 - **Dictionary Api**: Dictionary sourced from [Dictionary API](https://www.dictionaryapi.dev/).

 ## Technologies / Tool Used 🛠